Remillard/VHDL-Mode/README.md

 ## Stutter Typing

-I cannot duplicate the entire Emacs vhdl-mode stutter typing repetoire.
-I do not have access to the keystream directly, so what I have been able to do is use keybindings and in one case a keybinding and macro to replicate the behavior.
+In Emacs vhdl-mode, double striking some keys will insert some syntactical punctuation elements.
+Unfortunately, I cannot duplicate the entire Emacs vhdl-mode stutter typing repetoire since I do not have access to the keystream directly.
+What I have been able to do is use keybindings and in one case a keybinding and macro to replicate the behavior.
 I'll list the implemented replacements and then a note on the ones I cannot and why I cannot replicate these.
+The symbols below will have a space on either side of them which is difficult to see in this HTML documentation.

 * `;;` : Produces ` : `
 * `;;;` : Produces ` := ` (See notes below)